vimanasystems/ZeroTrustBSD/README.md

 Routing within this environment is managed through **BGP (Border Gateway Protocol)**, specifically `openbgpd`, the OpenBSD implementation of the protocol.
 BGP is not used here for internet peering, but as a **dynamic control plane for private, secure overlays**.
 It enables **autonomous route convergence** in multi-homed or meshed topologies, allowing for rapid failover when a primary link fails.
 The system maintains multiple paths to critical destinations, with **health-based path selection** using active probing (ICMP, TCP, BFD) to detect link degradation before packet loss occurs.
 This is not static routing with failover scripts.
 It is **self-healing networking**, where the system reacts to environmental changes in real time, without human intervention.

 High availability is enforced through **CARP (Common Address Redundancy Protocol)**, OpenBSD’s native implementation of a fault-tolerant virtual IP mechanism.
 CARP allows two or more ZeroTrustBSD nodes to share a virtual IP address, with one acting as master and the others in backup mode.

-State synchronization is minimal — only the virtual IP and its associated MAC address are shared — ensuring that the system remains lightweight and secure.
+State synchronization is minimal, only the virtual IP and its associated MAC address are shared, ensuring that the system remains lightweight and secure.
 In the event of a node failure, the backup assumes the virtual IP within seconds, maintaining connectivity without requiring client reconfiguration.
 This is not a load balancer.
 It is a **survivable perimeter**, capable of withstanding hardware failure, power loss, or physical destruction.

 To ensure that attacks can be detected and analyzed, ZeroTrustBSD integrates **R-SPAN (Remote Switched Port Analyzer)** for passive network monitoring.
 R-SPAN allows traffic from one or more source ports to be mirrored across an IP network to a remote analyzer, enabling centralized visibility in distributed environments.
 In tactical deployments, this is used to feed traffic into **Suricata** for inline IDS/IPS, **Zeek** for passive telemetry, and **Wazuh** for log correlation and compliance mapping.
 The mirrored traffic is encrypted using IPsec or WireGuard, ensuring that the monitoring channel itself cannot be exploited.
 This is not surveillance.
 It is **forensic readiness** — the ability to reconstruct events after a breach, even in air-gapped or disconnected environments.

 The integration of **SATCOM (Satellite Communications)** and **SD-RAN (Software-Defined Radio Access Network)** further extends the reach of this architecture. **Starlink** is used as a high-throughput, low-latency WAN link, capable of delivering gigabit-class connectivity to remote or mobile command posts.
 The system handles Starlink’s **Carrier-Grade NAT (CGNAT)** through **Tailscale** or **OpenVPN**, enabling inbound connections without requiring public IP allocation. **srsRAN**, an open-source 4G/5G stack, is deployed within FreeBSD jails or OpenBSD VMM instances to create private mobile networks for tactical units.
 These networks support **network slicing**, **edge computing**, and **quantum-safe encryption**, ensuring that mobile communications remain secure and sovereign.

 All configuration changes are **cryptographically signed** using `signify`, OpenBSD’s digital signature tool.
 This ensures that only authorized administrators can modify firewall rules, routing tables, or system settings.
 The entire `/etc` directory is version-controlled and monitored for integrity using `unveil(2)` and `pledge(2)`, preventing unauthorized modifications even if an attacker gains root access.
 This is not configuration management.
 It is **policy sovereignty** — the ability to prove, at any moment, that the system is running exactly what it should be running.

 In operational terms, this architecture has been deployed in real-world scenarios:
-- Securing the **Central Bank of Sint Maarten** after Hurricane Irma, using satellite and radio links to restore core banking functions.
+- Securing the **Central Bank** after Hurricane, using satellite and radio links to restore core banking functions.
 - Connecting **remote government offices** in the Caribbean via fiber and microwave, with VXLAN overlays enforcing compliance with ISO 27001.
 - Deploying **mobile command posts** for disaster response, where ZeroTrustBSD ran on NUCs powered by solar generators, connected via Starlink and srsRAN.